Community-led action

 “It will take longer.”

 I understand.
 I’m willing to accept a less perfectly blown yard if it means less noise and less pollution.
+But you may find that the electric equipment is just as powerful and fast as gas equipment.

 “Other customers do not care.”